 When you think about your dream wedding, is the backdrop an oceanfront oasis or lush rolling green fields?
 If you are dreaming of a venue with a view, consider setting aside a larger portion of your budget for this.

 Check out this article on Nova Scotia Wedding Venue Tips to get the inside scoop and top 20 tips for choosing the perfect wedding venue.
 There are always wedding venues for any wedding budget.
 Wedding venues in Nova Scotia range anywhere from $800 and up.
-If you’re on a tight budget, I would suggest having a peak at the options your local community offers such as legions.
-On average $40 a person can be expected for a sit down style served dinner.
+If you’re on a tight budget, I would suggest having a peek at the options your local community offers such as legions.
+On average $40 a person can be expected for a sit-down style dinner.

 Hair and makeup are never necessary, but for many brides, it is the finishing touch that gives them the fairytale feel they’ve been dreaming of.